Resources

 Occupational Health (OH) assessments can be very helpful in circumstances where an employee’s health issues are impacting them at work.
 An OH assessment will provide you with more information about the employee’s health issues and provide practical suggestions for measures that could support the employee.
 We have an Occupational Health division within WorkNest, should you wish to arrange an assessment through us.

 Potentially yes, if the side effects meet the definition of disability within the Equality Act 2010 and as interpreted by case law.
 In reality, the determining factor will usually be the severity of the employee’s symptoms.
-As discussed at the webinar, there have been Employment Tribunal judgments where the Tribunal has accepted that the employee was disabled within the meaning of the Equality Act due to their menopause symptoms.
+As discussed during the webinar, there have been Employment Tribunal judgments where the Tribunal has accepted that the employee was disabled within the meaning of the Equality Act due to their menopause symptoms.

 Leave a Reply